Balbol123/SQL-Project-1/README.md

 # SQL-Project-1

-This is my MuLe SQL project
+This is my MuLe SQL projects